andresmontoyab/Spring/databases/README.md

 1. Withdraw money from account A
 2. Deposit money in the account b.

-But with this transaction arises one questions, What happend if the second operation fails?
+But with this transaction arises one question, What happend if the second operation fails?
 What the application should do?

 In the above scenarios the application should rollback(Revert all the changes to the initial status.), but if both steps(all steps) in the transacction finish sucessfully the aplication must commit the changes (preserve the changes in the db.)